 I recently dug out this recipe that I had scribbled on the inside of an old cookbook way back when.
 It was my go-to treat when I needed to feed my family using whatever I had on hand.
 This quick bread came to my rescue again and again.

 I'm thankful for its simplicity, and all the times I felt rewarded for not throwing out that sweet-smelling fruit no one would eat.
-So I thought I'd share it in hopes it'll rescue you too!
+So I thought I'd share it in the hope that it'll rescue you too!

 It's so easy!